fluidex/fluidex.github.io/content/posts/on-plonk/index.en.md

 For example, on the IOP layer, we could use custom gates (in Plonk you could flexibly DIY constraints) to define bit arithmetic operations, including EC point addition, Poseidon hashes, Pedersen hashes, 8-bit XOR, and so on, to save the proving computations.

 [Plookup](https://eprint.iacr.org/2020/315.pdf) (PlonK with lookup table) is a further optimization.
 It enables lookup table in PlonK circuits, so that you can precompute a lookup table of the legitimate (input, output) combinations, and prove a witness existing in the table, instead of proving the witness itself.
 This means we can use lookup tables to help the computations that were SNARK-unfriendly originally.
 For example, without lookup tables, SNARKs is not friendly to bit operations: because we will have to compute bit-by-bit; but with lookup tables, we can now store the result of an 8-bit operation in a table to lookup and access, avoiding computing bit-by-bit again.
-(You can think it as compute 8 bits at a time.)
+(You can think of it as compute 8 bits at a time.)

 Plookup can also be extended to vector lookups and multiple tables, bringing huge benefits to circuit programming models involving dynamic memory (e.g., vectors & dynamic array).